 As a single parent who made all of her own financial decisions, Caldwell grew restless with the disrespectful treatment received at dealerships so in 1986 she formed a national organization to help raise awareness of the power of the purse.
 Through the organization, Caldwell created and produced her first major event, the “Cruise-Aid for Diabetes,” a celebrity-packed, 50-mile motorcycle ride, raising several hundred thousand dollars for the Juvenile Diabetes Foundation, one of the largest outdoor fund raising events in Los Angeles at that time.

-Recognized for her success in event production and innate skill as a media spokesperson, Caldwell was hired by the motorcycle industry to produce the Van Buren TransCon in 1988, a national publicity tour designed to enhance the image of motorcycling.
+Recognized for her success in event production and innate skill as a media spokesperson, Caldwell was recruited by the motorcycle industry to produce the Van Buren TransCon in 1988, a national publicity tour designed to enhance the image of motorcycling.
 Caldwell served as the lead rider and media spokesperson on the 22-city, 4000-mile, 30-day tour, where she addressed thousands of grass root Americans on motorcycle safety.

-Undeterred, two weeks later, Caldwell’s 21-year-old son carried his broken mother on board a plane two weeks later, propping up her willowy spine and bruised body with seven pillows for support during the cross-country flight.
+Undeterred, two weeks later, Caldwell’s 21-year-old son carried his broken mother on board a plane, propping up her willowy spine and bruised body with seven pillows for support during the cross-country flight.
 Once in Washington, DC, Caldwell and a close cousin handed out hundreds of copies of the first issue of RTM from an auto show booth.

 [Who's Laughing Now by Sharon Aschaeek - Sun Media]